Dividend Capture Strategy: How It Works

 There are a number of things that can make a dividend capture plan a potentially risky choice:

-- Lastly, there are transaction costs that you need to consider as well.
-This further decreases the amount you can make with a dividend capture strategy.
+• Lastly, there are transaction costs that you need to consider as well.
+This further decreases the amount you can make with this strategy.
 In order to cover these brokerage fees, you’ll need to purchase a larger position.

 In Conclusion

-So is a dividend capture strategy worth it?
-It’s hard to say.
-It’s a great idea for an alternative form of investment, especially if you’re playing with the idea of short-term gains.
-If you have contacts with insider knowledge, then it can be fairly easy to profit off dividend capture strategies, especially if you have a considerable amount of money to invest in the first place.
+A dividend capture strategy is a great idea for an alternative form of investment, especially if you’re playing with the idea of short-term gains.
+If you have contacts with insider knowledge, then it can be fairly easy to profit off these strategies, especially if you have a considerable amount of money to invest in the first place.

 However, it may be more convenient for people to simply stick with the purchased stock and watch it grow over a longer period.
 This usually offers more consistent gains reduced transaction costs and often ends up becoming the better long-term strategy if you’re not accustomed to trading.